Fix tabindex values greater than zero for better accessibility

 Harlan WiltonHarlan Wilton4 min read Published

-Positive tabindex values create unpredictable keyboard navigation that frustrates screen reader users and breaks the natural flow of your page.
+Positive tabindex values break keyboard navigation.
+They frustrate screen reader users and destroy the natural page flow.

 Elements have tabindex values greater than 0, which forces them into an explicit navigation order.
-While technically valid HTML, this overrides the natural DOM order and creates a confusing experience.
-Users tab to high-tabindex elements first, then jump back to tabindex="0" elements, making navigation feel random and broken.
+This overrides the natural DOM order and confuses users.
+Users tab to high-tabindex elements first, then jump back to tabindex="0" elements.
+This makes navigation feel random and broken.

 Diagnose